kakarlapudiakhilvarma1/Trip-Planner-Using-Agents/README.md

-# AI Trip Planner Pro 🌍✈️
+# Trip Planner Using Agents 🌍✈️

 AI Trip Planner Pro is an advanced travel planning application that leverages artificial intelligence to create comprehensive, personalized travel itineraries.
 Built with LangGraph and Streamlit, it provides a seamless experience for planning your next adventure.